 Spacetime ripples from a stellar cataclysm in a distant galaxy help explain the cosmic origins of gold, and chart the course for a new age of “multi-messenger” astronomy

-A noisy science project from Science Buddies
+A breathtaking science project from Science Buddies

-A spinning science activity
+A simple machine science activity

 Physicist Erik Verlinde will discuss his and others’ groundbreaking gravitational theories during a live webcast tonight at 7 P.M.
 Eastern time